nasirnjs/docker/docker-cheat-sheet/docker-cli-cheat-sheet.md

 ## Macvlan Network Driver

-Gives containers their **own MAC address** on the physical network.
+**Macvlan Network Driver** gives containers their own MAC address and IP on the physical network, allowing direct LAN access without NAT; it is commonly used for legacy applications that expect real IPs, with containers connected directly to the physical NIC.

 **Example:**